 How are ski patrol dogs picked?

-Ski patrol dogs are selected at a very young age, usually only a couple of months old.
+Ski patrol dogs are selected very young, usually only a couple of months old.
 One of the first signs of a good patrol dog candidate is their personality.
 Dogs that want to come to say hi, are curious, and have a lot of energy are great first indications.
 The main breeds used for patrol dogs include Labradors, Golden Retrievers, German Shepherds, and Border Collies.
 Sometimes patrol dogs are bred with each other to take advantage of favorable genetic characteristics.
-However, this is not always the case, and any dog with the right characteristics can become a patrol dog.
+However, this is not always the case; any dog with suitable characteristics can become a patrol dog.

 What characteristics make a good ski patrol dog?